-References to the "company," "Frazier Lifesciences Acquisition Corporation" "our," "us" or "we" refer to Frazier Lifesciences Acquisition Corporation.
-The following discussion and analysis of the company's financial condition and results of operations should be read in conjunction with the financial statements and the notes thereto contained elsewhere in this Annual Report on Form 10-K. Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.
+References to the "Company," "Frazier Lifesciences Acquisition Corporation," "our," "us" or "we" refer to Frazier Lifesciences Acquisition Corporation.
+The following discussion and analysis of the company's financial condition and results of operations should be read in conjunction with the financial statements and the notes thereto contained elsewhere in this Amendment No. 2 to the Annual Report on Form 10-K/A. Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.